 Below is the reading list for Black Belt testing.
-Students will read a total of five books, the four books required (below), plus one other which students must select from the list beneath the required books.
+Students will read a total of four books.
+The three books (below) are required, plus one other book, which students must select from the list beneath the required books.

 Barry A. Broughton, PhD

 Learn effective techniques for stand-up and ground defense with Beyond Self-Defense.
 Martial Arts Halls of Fame inductee Grandmaster Barry A. Broughton, PhD has applied his extensive training in the martial arts and years of practice in orthopedics and sports medicine to create the comprehensive reality-based AKT Combatives system (that goes Beyond Self-Defense).

 A comprehensive dive into the anatomy and biomechanics of martial arts

 “Know the enemy and know yourself; in a hundred battles you will never be in peril.”
 The Art of War, by the Chinese general and philosopher Sun Tzu, is one of the most influential books of military strategy ever written.
 More than 2,000 years old, this classic of Chinese philosophy lays out a systematic, rational approach to tactics and strategy that leaders worldwide have applied not only to the military, but also to business, law, martial arts, and sports.